-Since this electronic process uses built-in edits, the number of potential errors in completing a FAFSA is greatly reduced.
-Students and parents of students need to create an FSA ID and password with the U.S. Department of Education in order to apply online.
+Both the student and the parents of students need to create an FSA ID and password with the U.S. Department of Education in order to apply online.

 The results of a student's FAFSA are electronically sent to Kansas State University when our Federal School Code of 001928 is included on the FAFSA.

 The K-State priority date to complete and submit the FAFSA is March 1 prior to the following academic year.
 For example, if a student plans to attend K-State during the 2016 -2017 academic year (Fall 2016, Spring 2017, or Summer 2017) he or she should complete the FAFSA by March 1, 2016 to meet the OSFA FAFSA priority date.